 While tutorials and classes will be mainly organised by your College, lectures are provided centrally by the University Departments and Faculties.
-A combined PPE lecture list is published each term.
 All three Departments also publish lecture lists, as well as provisional programmes for lectures for the remainder of the academic year, which will help you to plan for the future.
-The lists can be found via PPE Canvas at https://canvas.ox.ac.uk/courses/71230.
+The lists can be found via PPE Canvas at https://canvas.ox.ac.uk/courses/71230/pages/lecture-lists.
 Take your copy of the lists to your meetings with tutors: all of them will have advice on which lectures to attend.

 Remember that printed lecture lists often go out of date and the most up-to-date versions will be online.